Xerocole: Urine

 Arabian camels can survive several days and travel up to 160 km without water.
 One way they save water is by excreting very concentrated urine.

 To excrete nitrogenous waste products, mammals (and most amphibians) excrete urea diluted in water.
 Such xerocoles have adapted to make their urine as concentrated as possible (i.e. use the least amount of water) to dissolve urea.
 Desert mammals have longer and more deeply inset nephrons, as well as smaller and fewer cortical and juxtamedullary glomeruli (glomeruli being capillary networks where both fluid and waste are extracted from blood).
 This in turn leads to a smaller glomerular filtration rate, and on the whole, less water is transferred from the blood to the kidney.
 The kidneys of desert mammals are also better adapted at reabsorbing water from the tubular fluid: though there are fewer glomeruli, the xerocole has larger juxtamedullary glomeruli than cortical glomeruli (the former playing an important role in concentrating urine), whereas the opposite is true for non-xerocoles.
 Desert mammals also have longer loops of Henle, structures whose efficiency in concentrating urine is directly proportional to their length.
 The efficiency of their loops of Henle is augmented by the increased antidiuretic hormone in their blood.

 Desert amphibians can store more nitrogen than aquatic ones, and do so when not enough water is available to excrete the nitrogen as urea.
 The African reed frog can store excess nitrogen in iridophore, pigmented granules in its skin, by converting the nitrogen to guanine, which makes up the majority of the iridophores' composition.

 Reptiles, birds, insects, and some amphibious species excrete nitrogenous waste as uric acid rather than urea.
-Because uric acid is less toxic than urea, it does not need to be dissolved in water to be excreted (as such, it is largely insoluble).
+Uric acid is less toxic than urea and largely water insoluble.